dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 +++
-title = "Authorization and Authentication Overview" description = "Dgraph's GraphQL implementation comes with built-in authorization.
-This lets you annotate your schema with rules that determine who can access or mutate the data." weight = 1
+title = "Overview of Authorization and Authentication with GraphQL" description = "Dgraph's GraphQL implementation comes with built-in authorization, and supports various authentication methods, so you can annotate your schema with rules that determine who can access or mutate the data." weight = 1
 [menu.main]
+    name = "Overview"
     parent = "authorization"
     identifier = "authorization-overview"
 +++